Rules of a System Administrator

 1. Invest In Openness

 Most of my solutions involve Open Source Software or Open Standards.
 They build the most scalable and rigorous infrastructure.
 Participating in the Open Source community elevates the tools all of us use and is far more productive in solving problems.
+Using Open Standards attracts the best talent that is already engaged with the community and experienced with these solutions to your team.

 2. Backups Are Sacred

 Data is our most valuable asset.
 Make sure its recoverable.
 See rule #4 and rule #5.
 Backing up to a single location isn’t always recoverable.
+This includes Configuration Management and being able to reproduce an existing system.

 3. Use a Versioning Tool (Git)